cakephp/docs/en/orm/saving-data.rst

     $studentsTable->save($student);

 The ``_joinData`` property can be either an entity, or an array of data if you are saving entities built from request data.
-When saving joint table data from request data your POST data should look like::
+When saving junction table data from request data your POST data should look like::

     $data = [